derek-zhou/airss/README.md

 Airtable's free tier can store upto 1200 records in a base.
 Each feed is a record, and each news item is a record too.
 If you subscribe to a lot of feeds, you may have to limit history depth to stay in the bound.
 Alternatively, you can hop onto airtable to delete old items manually.

-Please also keep in mind that Airss does not do a robust two-way data syncing or resolve conflicts. you may see some items missing or double-fetched on some of your devices.
+Please also keep in mind that the two-way data syncing and conflicts resolution of Airss is not very robust and it tries to be consevertive when in doubt.
+You may see some items double-fetched on some of your devices.

 ## Disclaimer

 The software shall be consider beta quality right now.
 Use it at your own risk.

 Do not use Airss with Airtable on a device that you do not control; Airss stores the API key in the local storage unencrypted.
-A local super user could steal it.
+A local super user could steal the credential and sabotage your Airtable.